Logo of Landscape Atlas

 Search providers near you

-Top Landscape Design in Atlanta, Georgia Ranked
+Top Landscape Design Companies in Atlanta, Georgia Ranked

 Transforming your Atlanta property with thoughtful landscape design is about creating an outdoor space that is beautiful, functional, and perfectly suited to the local climate.
 A well-planned garden or yard enhances your home's curb appeal, provides a sanctuary for relaxation and entertainment, and can even increase your property's value.
 This guide will help you understand the key considerations, popular features, and planning steps for residential landscape design in Atlanta, empowering you to find the right local expertise to bring your vision to life.